Marble repair and restoration

 As you can see from the below video, it is crucial that you do not leave your marble tiles untreated.
 What starts as a little scratch on your marble tile can soon turn into a crack and then into a broken marble tile.
 It’s not a simple job to replace tiles, as the surrounding tiles can easily become broken as well, especially if the marble tiles are old and worn.

-So, as marble is highly susceptible to acidic agents, the loss of polish and detailing can be quite high and these are the most common symptoms of weathering, especially the loss of polish/shine on the marble surface.
+As marble is highly susceptible to acid, the loss of polish and detail is usually significant, and these are the most typical signs of weathering, especially a dull or dull surface.

 Water isn’t the only enemy!
 Oils, dyes/inks also can leave stains if not treated, obviously the depth of penetration will depend on a few different things, like for example the finish on the stone and the amount of time the oil is left on the marble, however, the longer you leave it on the marble the deeper the stain will be and the harder it will be for us to remove the stain.